steven-tey/shooketh/README.md

 </a>

 <p align="center">
-  an AI bot built with the Vercel AI SDK and fine-tuned on Shakespeare's literary works.
+  An AI bot built with the Vercel AI SDK and fine-tuned on Shakespeare's literary works.
 </p>

 <p align="center">